febeling/Resort/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/Resort/badge.png)](http://cocoadocs.org/docsets/Resort)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/Resort/badge.png)](http://cocoadocs.org/docsets/Resort)

-Resort is a small library that builds comparators from key paths.
-This is a very straightforward thing to do, if it weren't for the edge cases.
+Resort is a small library that builds comparators from key paths and combines separate comparators into compound comparators.

+Sorting from a keyPath would be a very straightforward thing to do, if it weren't for the edge cases.
 This library deals with nil and NSNull values.
 It uses a pragmatic default and considers them always less.
-But if that's not what you need you can specify that nil should always be treated as more.
+But if that's not what you need you can specify that `nil` should always be treated as more.
 Or you might want to fail fast and throw an exception.

-Order is properly defined for the classes in Foundation that support it already: NSString, NSDate, NSNumber, NSIndexPath, as well as their subclasses, e.g. NSMutableString and NSDecimalNumber.
+Order is defined for the classes in Foundation that support it
+already: `NSString`, `NSDate`, `NSNumber`, `NSIndexPath`, as well as their subclasses, e.g. NSMutableString and NSDecimalNumber.

 In other cases, the comparator just performs the ordering on the `-description` of the object.